northle/docs/site/docs/1.x/basics/configuration.md

 ## Environment Settings

-The default Northle project contains a `.env` file.
-This is the place where database credentials and environment-specific settings should be stored.
+Default Northle projects contain a file called `.env`.
+This file is the place where things like database credentials and environment-specific settings should be stored.
 Northle automatically reads all `.env` variables.
-The default `.env` file looks like this:
+The default `.env` file contains following variables:

 ```
 DEVELOPMENT=true